EpiCoronaHack/Hackathon2020/Team Flight/Data/flirt.eha.io/README.md

 ### Accidental Termination

-In case, the server or the client is terminated or stops responding mid-way, take note of the name for last page file written in server logs.
+In case the server or the client is terminated or stops responding mid-way, take note of the name for last page file written in server logs.
 The page file name follows the convention: `<departure-airport-code>-<page-size>.json`.
 When restarting the procedure, use the `<departure-airport-code>` as `fromDeptCode` for `beginFetching` call in `client.js`.

 ## Quickly Fetching Data Statistics

-To obtain an updated report on stats without downloading all the data, run the following in the browser console after loading the [app](https://flirt.eha.io/):
+To obtain an updated report on stats without downloading all the data, run the following in the browser console after loading the [flirt app](https://flirt.eha.io/):

 ```console
 // Print total number of records matching the specified query.